phenopolis/pluto/README.md

 image.to_stumpy                                        # => StumpyCore::Canvas
 ```

-**NOTE:** StumpyCore `Canvas` uses a 16-bit color channel whereas Pluto uses 8-bit.
-Converting from
+> **Note**
-a `Canvas` originally created using an image using the full 16-bit channel depth will lose color information
+>
-when converting to Pluto `ImageRGBA`.
+> Converting from a `StumpyCore::Canvas` created from a 16-bit image will result in a loss of information, since Pluto currently only supports 8 bit.

 ### More